 - Creating Lifelike Figures in Polymer Clay by Katherine Dewey – I recommend this book for intermediate to advanced realism sculptors

-- Clay Characters for Kids by Marie Segal – This is a great idea resource & a lot of my students really like this one! – I recommend this for beginners.
+- Clay Characters for Kids by Maureen Carlson – This is a great idea resource & a lot of my students really like this one! – I recommend this for beginners.

 - Polymer Clay Global Perspectives by Cynthia Tinapple – I recommend this book for everyone.